Albert Goldman (politician): Background

-Albert Goldman was born of Jewish parents in 1897 in the Minsk oblast of today's Belarus, then part of the Russian Empire.
+Albert Goldman was born of Jewish parents in 1897 in the Minsk Governorate of today's Belarus, then part of the Russian Empire.
 The family emigrated to the United States in 1904, when Albert was 7, settling in the Midwestern metropolis of Chicago.

 Goldman attended elementary and secondary school in Chicago before leaving for Cincinnati to study to become a rabbi at Hebrew Union College.
 Goldman left before completing his rabbinical studies and transferred to the University of Cincinnati, where he captained the collegiate basketball team and ran track.

 Following his graduation from college in 1919, Goldman worked as a tailor.
 He came into contact with the radical movement in this occupation, first joining the Industrial Workers of the World and shortly thereafter the newly formed Communist Party of America.
 Goldman made use of the pseudonym "Albert Verblin," under which name he wrote a polemic pamphlet answering a 1921 book by Socialist Party leader Morris Hillquit entitled From Marx to Lenin.

 Goldman went on to study at the Northwestern University Law School, from which he graduated in 1925.